 Let’s do a bit of maths using these numbers.
 If 100 people joined the Register as PDIs, according to the statistics only 50 would pass Part 1 and move on to Part 2.
 Of that 50, only 27 would pass and move on to Part 3.
 Finally, of those 27 only 9 people would pass Part 3 and qualify as ADIs.
 That’s an overall success rate of less than 10%.

-I must stress that the maths isn’t quite as simple as this, since you can take Part 1 an unlimited number of times (you’re bound to pass eventually), and the other two parts up to three times each within a two-year period (and you’re not bound to pass those).
-The point is that becoming an ADI is not a foregone conclusion (nor is it cheap), and failing the tests is more likely than passing them – even if the overall probability of passing is not quite as low as 10%.
+The maths isn’t quite that simple, though.
+You can take Part 1 an unlimited number of times, and you’re bound to pass it eventually.
+You just need to ask yourself if it’s worth it if you fail more than a couple of times.
+Once you have passed Part 1, you can take Parts 2 and 3 up to three times each within a two-year period of passing Part 1.
+You are not bound to pass Parts 2 and 3.
+The overriding point here is that becoming an ADI is not a foregone conclusion, nor is it cheap.
+Failing at some point is more likely than passing – even if the overall probability of passing is not quite as low as 10%.

 Why are ADI pass rates so low?

 I certainly wonder that, especially about Part 1.
-Someone who is even partly suited to the job should get 100% every time, so a 50% failure rate strongly suggests that a lot candidates are massively out of their depth.
-Parts 2 and 3 are much harder, but it is inevitable that some unsuitable candidates will get further along the training path and even qualify as ADIs.
+Someone who is even partly suited to the job should get 100% on that every time, so a 50% failure rate strongly suggests that a lot candidates are massively out of their depth.
+Parts 2 and 3 are much harder – especially so for unsuitable candidates.

 Do only good instructors pass the tests?

-Unfortunately, no. Remember that the main reason for many to (try) to become instructors is the money.
-Actually wanting to teach people to drive often comes way down the list.
-Over the years, I’ve seen a lot of newbies struggle then give up because they simply can’t handle the job – yet they could have anticipated all the problems if they’d have been able to see beyond the £££ signs right at the beginning.
+Unfortunately, no. Remember that the main reason most of us decide to become ADIs is for the money first, and because we want to teach people second.
+For a lot of people, money is at the top, but wanting to teach doesn’t even make the list.
+It sounds cynical, but it’s true.
+Over the years, I’ve lost count of the number of people who hate the job.
+I’ve seen a lot of newbies struggle to pass, then give up because they simply couldn’t handle it once they started teaching for real.
+If they’d have been able to see beyond the £££ signs right at the beginning they could have saved themselves a lot of money and stress.
 If you don’t enjoy what you’re doing you can never be particularly good at it (don’t kid yourself: you can’t), and your pupils will pick up on that immediately.
-And that kills your chances of success.
+That kills your chances of success.

 So, is it easy to qualify?

-How much does it cost to become an ADI?
+How much does it cost to become a Driving Instructor?

 It will vary from person to person.
 There are two main ways to go about the training.

-If you do it by yourself (referred to as “pay-as-you-go”, or PAYG), Part 1 is something you can do in your spare time, and apart from the cost of the exam (£81 at the time of writing) and suitable training materials (say, around £30) it won’t cost much.
+If you do it by yourself (referred to as “pay-as-you-go”, or PAYG), Part 1 is something you can do in your spare time, and apart from the cost of the exam (£81 at the time of writing) and suitable training materials (say, around £30 for books and an app) it won’t cost much.
 Part 2 will almost certainly need professional tuition, which typically costs £30 or more per hour, and ten hours would cost around £300 plus the exam (£111).
 Finally, Part 3 is likely to require at least 40 hours of professional tuition (£1,200) plus the exam (£111).
 All that adds up to about £1,800 – though realistically, most people will require more training than what I’ve mentioned here, and will most likely need more than one attempt at one or more of the exams.
-A worst case scenario might see you paying closer to £3,000 on training – perhaps even more – and this PAYG approach is supposedly the cheaper way of doing it.
+A worst case scenario might see you paying closer to £3,000 on training – perhaps even more.
+You’ll have people tell you this is the best and cheapest way – mainly because pretty much the only alternative is training with a franchise, and we know how clueless some people are about that.

-Alternatively, you can pay for a complete training package from a training company.
-This was how I did it many moons ago, and I have no real complaints other than for the fact that smaller training companies (as most were at the time) appear to have average lifespans similar to Mayflies (i.e. they often go out of business, like my original one did near the end of my training, and like dozens of others have since).
+The alternative, therefore, is to pay for a complete training package from a training company – usually one of the franchise companies.
+This was how I did it many moons ago, and I have no real complaints other than for the fact that the small company I was with went bust while I was training (it was common at the time, but much less so these days), and I finished off privately.
 These days, full packages typically cost around £2,500-£3,500.
 And don’t forget that however you train, if you qualify you’ll have to apply for your Green Badge, which currently costs £300.

 Can you do it without paying any money except for the exams?